nickyiliwang0000/h/react-and-firebase/react-router-codealong.md

 # React-Router code-along

-Using Create-React-App, React-Router, and [The Movie Database API](https://developers.themoviedb.org/3/getting-started/introduction), we're going to build an application that is going to look similar to Netflix.
+Using Create React App, React-Router, and [The Movie Database API](https://developers.themoviedb.org/3/getting-started/introduction), we're going to build an application that is going to look similar to Netflix.

 This app will allow us to see a catalogue of popular movies from a given year.
 It's also going to allow us to click on each individual movie in our catalogue and go to a separate view that shows more information about that movie.